parseltonguedev/text-analyzer/README.md

   * date|type of resource|filename or resource name|event(info,warning, critical)
 - [x] add error handling (for example, binary file or failed to connect to server)
 - [ ] add setup.py file to build with sdist command or install using pip

+## Issues:

+1. Using multiprocessing and urlopen raise this issue with some resources links:
+    ```
+    multiprocessing.pool.MaybeEncodingError: Error sending result: '<multiprocessing.pool.ExceptionWithTraceback object at 0x7f7e68b0a690>'.
+Reason: 'TypeError("cannot pickle '_io.BufferedReader' object")'
+    ```

+    To avoid this issue I changed **urllib** to **requests** library to get web text documents from web resources